 The date of the upper stage of the tower is open to doubt.
 Though generally seen as C13 because of the large pointed bell-openings (the tracery is C19), a smaller round-headed opening on the east side, largely concealed by the roof, suggests that even if the top stage was remodelled in the C13, the structure may actually be C12.
 The rather twisted broach spire, resting on head-corbels that are mostly original, is likely to be C13 at the earliest.

-(image) The east window is large and renewed, with seven lights of panelled tracery.
+The east window is large and renewed, with seven lights of panelled tracery.
 It is like that on the Sharpe Collection drawing (1802) but, curiously, the original had in fact previously been replaced by a weak imitation after it was destroyed in a storm before 1770 (VCH 6(2) p194).
-This must be the window shown in Dallaways engraving (II(2) p254) (c1830), with five lights in a rusticated opening.
+This must be the window shown in Dallaway’s engraving (II(2) p254) (c1830), with five lights in a rusticated opening.
 Other windows are early C16 and wills of 1513/14 and 1521 (SRS 42 p344), mention new south ones.
 These must be the segment-headed windows shown by Adelaide Tracy in 1853 (III p34), which are now gone.
 The panelled tracery of the east window of the south aisle may also be C15.
 The east window of the north aisle and the panelling of the innermost north doorway are probably C16.
 A vestry of the same date north of the chancel has two storeys.
 A south chancel chapel had more windows like those already described.
 Its roof-timbers remain with rudimentary hammerbeams and painted shields.
 The rest, including the arcade to the chancel, is C19.

 By the end of the C18 there were extensive galleries and Adelaide Tracy shows dormers in the south aisle to light them.
-There were plans, possibly unrealised, for a reseating in 1826-27 (ICBS).
+There were plans, possibly unrealised, for a re-seating in 1826-27 (ICBS).
 S S Teulon drew up plans for a restoration in 1860 (Saunders p33), which included the replacement of the east window by a triplet of lancets (3 p227), but work was limited before 1864-65 (B 22 p774).
 In 1865, correspondence with the ICBS indicates that A Ashpitel was involved, though probably he was only consulted.
 The most obvious changes were the present east window, which reverts to the C15 work, and an outer south aisle, to provide more seating after the removal of the gallery.
-Instead of continuing the line of the south chancel chapel, which is now its easternmost bay, Teulon, not the most reticent of architects, created a series of jagged gables, each with a traceried window, like the rows of gabled side-chapels in a French cathedral.
+Instead of continuing the line of the south chancel chapel, which is now its easternmost bay, Teulon, not the most reticent of architects, created a series of jagged gables on the new aisle, each with a traceried window, resembling the rows of gabled side-chapels in a French cathedral.
 The arcade to the inner aisle is conventional, as is the smaller one between the north aisle and chapel.
 Otherwise, the restoration was not unduly severe by the standards of the time and most renewed detail is trustworthy.
 Much of the high cost of £8000 (PP 125) stemmed from structural problems, including straightening many walls and the north arcade (A Teulon p79), which had previously been in danger of collapse.
 The north doorway was restored in 1884 and between 1962 and 1966 S Dykes Bower undertook works in the interior (Symondson p166).
 These included redecoration, particularly a new painted ceiling for the Holy Trinity chapel, ornaments and seating.
 In 2002 C Mercer made plans for a two-storeyed choir vestry and social area at the south western corner of the outer aisle (TAMS 17 (2003) p119).
 It was completed after this practice had been merged to form HMDW Architects Limited (Practice website) and, built on a square plan, has a low pyramidal roof which is broken into in the centre of each side by the gablet above a long and narrow window.

 Fittings and monuments